-We provide free specialist legal advice to those most in need and use legal processes to fight social exclusion.
+Central England Law Centre provide free specialist legal advice to those most in need and use legal processes to fight social exclusion in Birmingham and Coventry.

-We are a not-for-profit OISC-registered advocacy organisation working to support asylum-seekers, refugees and other people in the West Midlands who are or have been subject to immigration control.
+ASIRT works to support asylum-seekers, refugees and other people in the West Midlands who are or have been subject to immigration control.
 They can help with human rights applications, applications for recourse to public funds, "Zambrano" applications, asylum claims, training and more.

 An East Midlands based facebook group for womxn who collect, fundraise to supply quality bras, new knickers, sanitary products and dignity packs for women and girls fleeing war and violence.

 The ACE project’s overall aim is to enable black and minority ethnic (BAME) and migrant individuals living across Wales to gain sustainable employment.
 The project focuses on the delivery of training and employment support to people from BAME and migrant backgrounds.